Post updated June 2021

 We started our day at the Jay C. Hormel Nature Center.
 Before it got too toasty outside, we took a walk on the trails.
-It is stroller friendly and very shady; perfect for those with littles in tow!
-My boys had strong memories of our walk last spring when the blue bells were in bloom, so they were slightly disappointed that they weren’t there.
-It’s worth a trip during blue bell season!
-Check out their website because they have great classes for a small fee and free Thursday activities all summer long.
+It is stroller-friendly and very shady; perfect for those with littles in tow!
+My boys had strong memories of our walk last spring when the bluebells were in bloom, so they were slightly disappointed they weren’t there.
+It’s worth a trip during bluebell season!
+Check out their website because they have great classes for a small fee and free activities all summer long.
 In the spring/summer/fall, you can canoe.
-In the winter, you can rent skis and snow shoes.
+In the winter, you can rent skis and snowshoes.

 There’s even an early childhood room where activities are geared towards the younger visitors.
-My boys enjoy putting on puppet shoes and making nature rubbings.
+My boys enjoy putting on puppet shows and making nature rubbings.